aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \subsection{Technologies}

 Ever since John McCarthy organized the first workshop on AI, i.e. the Dartmouth Summer Research Project on Artificial Intelligence, in the summer of 1956 at Dartmouth College \citep{kaplan2019siri}, numerous machine learning technologies have been developed such as convolutional neural networks, word vector embeddings, reinforcement learning, and transformer networks \citep{goodfellow2016deep, young2018recent}.
 Giving an overview of these technologies is outside of the scope of this article, hence the reader is referred to \citet{goodfellow2016deep}.
 The reader should keep in mind though, that even though deep learning technologies are extremely popular, a hybrid approach, that integrates `older' AI technologies such as rules, grammar, and fuzzy logic may be even more efficient \citep{dashtipour2020hybrid}.
-In what follows, we point out three important considerations when implementing AI techniques.
+In what follows, three important considerations when implementing AI techniques are discussed.

-\paragraph*{Accuracy versus black-box} One business consideration regarding AI models is: does the model need to be explainable/comprehensible?
+\paragraph*{Accuracy versus black-box} An important business consideration regarding AI models is: does the model need to be explainable/comprehensible?
 This concept is also referred to as XAI \citep{castelvecchi2016can, rai2020explainable}.
-While deep neural networks have a reputation for often being able to reach high performance in terms of prediction accuracy (given enough data), we should keep in mind that they are not interpretable.
-This may be an issue if we require the result of our model to be understandable.
+While deep neural networks have a reputation for being able to reach high performance in terms of prediction accuracy (given enough data), they are not interpretable.
+This may be an issue if the result of the model needs to be understandable.
 For instance, a bank doing credit scoring is legally obliged to use understandable rules \citep{waltl2018explainable}.
 In this scenario, simpler models such as decision trees will have to be used, or rule extraction should be performed on black-box-models \citep{martens2007comprehensible}.
 The cost of having an explainable model is usually a lower accuracy.